Nicholas B. Dirks, PhD

 The New York Academy of Sciences

-Dirks has held many fellowships and scholarships.
+Dirks has held many fellowships and scholarships and received honorary degrees in Beijing, China, and Madras, India.
 He was awarded a Guggenheim Fellowship and MacArthur Foundation residential fellowship at the Institute for Advanced Study at Princeton.
-He has received honorary degrees in Beijing, China, and Madras, India.
-He is a fellow of the American Academy of Arts and Sciences, and a Senior Fellow at the Council on Foreign Relations.
+In addition, Dirks is a fellow of the American Academy of Arts and Sciences, and a Senior Fellow at the Council on Foreign Relations.

 For more information about Nicholas Dirks, see this profile.